 While writing down everything that comes to your mind is a great start, there might be more to doing a brain dump than you originally thought.

-These seven categories will help you to do a comprehensive brain dump and free yourself from your worries. 😉 To make it even easier, download the Ultimate Guide to Doing a Brain Dump Workbook here.
+These seven categories will help you to do a comprehensive, organized brain dump and free yourself from your worries. 😉 To make it even easier, download the Ultimate Guide to Doing a Brain Dump Workbook here.

 1. Two-minute tasks and open loops